-6.5 Discussion
+6.5.
+Discussion

-Across multiple test domains, we set a new state-of-the-art in MARL performance, outperforming baselines, including [7, 22, 35, 37].
-Across our domains, we achieve an average 5.8% improvement in steps taken (Predator-Prey), average 1.9% improvement in success rate (Traffic Junction), 10.5% improvement in success rate (GRF), and 13.8% improvement in steps taken compared to the closest benchmark which varies across each domain.
+Across multiple test domains, we set a new state-of-theart in communication-based MARL performance, outperforming baselines, including [36, 34, 22, 7].
+Across our domains, we achieve an average 5.8% improvement in steps taken (Predator-Prey), average 1.9% improvement in success rate (Traffic Junction), 10.5% improvement in success rate (GRF), and 13.8% improvement in steps taken compared to the closest benchmark across each domain.
 The strong performance improvement we achieve in GRF suggests our approach is better able to scale to high-dimension state-action spaces while effectively handling stochasticity and sparse rewards.
-While our architecture shares some attributes as GA-Comm [22], GA-Comm has several drawbacks including large epoch training times due to its bi-directional LSTM in its hard attention mechanism, a dot-product soft attention mechanism without scaling, and the inability to extend to multi-round communication.
+While our architecture shares some attributes as GA-Comm [22], GA-Comm has several drawbacks including large epoch training times due to the complex hard attention structure, a dot-product soft attention mechanism without scaling, and the inability to extend to multi-round communication.
 Our approach takes significantly less compute by avoiding any recurrent structures in the Scheduler.
 Specifically, GA-Comm requires 2x long to train with 3 agents, 3x long with 5 agents, and 4x as long with 10 agents.
-Prior work [4] has also shown that additive attention (used in the GAT layers in our Message Processor (MP)) outperforms dot-product attention without scaling when the message size is large.
+Prior work [4] has also shown that additive attention (used in the GAT layers in our Message Processor) outperforms dot-product attention without scaling when the message size is large.
 MAGIC's Scheduler can explicitly learn and generate different graphs for different rounds of communication, allowing for higher performance.
-Additionally, MAGIC achieves the highest ratio of performance improvement to communication graph density, outperforming benchmarks by 27.4% on average.
+Additionally, MAGIC achieves the highest communication efficiency, outperforming benchmarks by 27.4% on average.